Latest Polygon (prev. MATIC) (POL) News Update

 Deep Dive

-Overview: This is Polygon's multi-phase plan to increase network throughput to 100,000 transactions per second (TPS), positioning it as Visa-level rails for payments and real-world asset (RWA) settlement.
-The roadmap began with upgrades like Rio and Bhilai, which boosted TPS to over 1,000.
-The full "Gigagas" standard aims for mass adoption by drastically reducing costs and finality times.
+Overview: This is Polygon's multi-phase technical roadmap to dramatically increase network capacity.
+The goal is to achieve over 100,000 transactions per second (TPS), positioning the chain as high-throughput rails for global payments and real-world asset (RWA) settlement.
+Upgrades like Rio have already boosted throughput from 200 to over 2,000 TPS.
+The "Gigagas" vision involves further validator optimizations and deep integration with the AggLayer to reach its final target.

 2. AggLayer Full Maturity (2026)

-Overview: The Aggregation Layer (AggLayer) is designed to unify liquidity and state across thousands of Polygon-connected chains, creating a seamless "Internet of Blockchains."
-Full maturity means enabling trustless cross-chain interactions without relying on external bridges.
+Overview: The Aggregation Layer (AggLayer) is Polygon's flagship interoperability protocol designed to unify liquidity and state across a web of chains, creating a seamless user experience.
+Full maturity in 2026 means moving beyond testnet and early implementations to a robust, production-ready system that enables trustless cross-chain interactions without traditional bridges.
+This is central to the "Polygon 2.0" vision of a unified, multi-chain ecosystem.

 3. POL Economics & Governance Evolution (Ongoing)